yosefgoren/amdahl-gen/devlog.md

 ## TODO
 * create results visualization program
-* collections should statically (without collecting them) be able to determine what dependencies they have
+* collector should statically (without collecting them) be able to determine what dependencies they have

 ## Notes